‘3D Views of Gas Control Valve Design’

-This Gas Control Valve has a number of moving components that are designed to activate at different times through the patient’s breathing cycle and CFD enabled the complete cycle to studied.
+This Gas Control Valve has a number of moving components that are designed to activate at different times through the patient’s breathing cycle and CFD enabled the complete cycle to be studied.

 It was found that the dynamic behavior of the Control Valve assembly was very sensitive to the precise representation of the internal flow restrictors and micron level leakage paths.
-Using CFD simulation, a complete three dimensional pressure and velocity map could be obtained across the whole operational cycle and further simulations were carried out to refine certain ideas and test the impact of manufacturing and material specification constraints.
+Using CFD simulation, a complete three-dimensional pressure and velocity map could be obtained across the whole operational cycle and further simulations were carried out to refine certain ideas and test the impact of manufacturing and material specification constraints.

 CFD techniques helped BPR Medical really understand why the Gas Control Valve has certain behavioral characteristics.
 The fluid flow paths could be easily visualized and re-circulation, or ‘dead zone’ areas, better understood.
 This then revealed performance issues so that the correct amount of gases could be efficiently delivered and at the right time each breathing cycle.